UKHomeOffice/api-guide-for-developers/README.md

-### Just use JSON
+### Prefer JSON

-[JSON](https://en.wikipedia.org/wiki/JSON) is the default for web APIs; it reduces complexity for both the API provider and consumer.
+Prefer [JSON](https://en.wikipedia.org/wiki/JSON) as the default for your APIs.
+It reduces complexity for both the API provider and consumer.

 General JSON guidelines:

-* Responses should be **a JSON object** (not an array).
-Using an array to return results limits the ability to include metadata about results, and limits the API's ability to add additional top-level keys in the future.
+* **Use a schema**, preferably [JSON Schema](http://json-schema.org/).
+This will also mean you know they keys in advance (i.e. they are not dynamic, derviced from data) and that you're consistent in your case
-* **Don't use unpredictable keys**.
-Parsing a JSON response where keys are unpredictable (e.g. derived from data) is difficult, and adds friction for clients.
+* Responses should be **a JSON object**, not an array.
+Using an array to return results limits the ability to include metadata about results.
-* **Use consistent case for keys**.
-Whether you use `under_score` or `CamelCase` for your API keys, make sure you are consistent.
+* **Keep JSON minified in all responses**.
+Extra whitespace adds needless response size to requests, and many clients for human consumption will automatically "prettify" JSON output.

 ### use ISO 8601 for dates